miniwg/TAK-PKI/README.md

 They are not replacements for the existing scripts, but additions.

 ## Usage
-Wherever the installation guide refers to makeRootCA.sh or MakeCert.sh use the *mwg.sh version above instead.
+Wherever the installation guide refers to *makeRootCA.sh* or *makeCert.sh* use the *...mwg.sh* version above instead.

 ie: In the /opt/tak/certs directory:
 ```